-From the desk of Lyssa Rowan, B.S., Social Media/Web Coordinator
+From the desk of Lyssa Rowan, B.A., Web Developer

 Many people navigate websites with a keyboard or assistive technology that uses keyboard controls as opposed to a mouse.
 The most basic way to navigate through the links on a site is through the use of the tab key.
 As a best practice, the tab order of the site should match the visual order of the page.
 In other words, as you hit the tab key to move through a page, it should follow the way you would visually read the page, left to right and top to bottom.